firefly-oss/core-banking-cards/docs/use-cases/reporting-analytics.md

 Reports focused on financial aspects such as revenue, costs, fees, and profitability of card programs.

-### 3. Customer Analytics
+### 3. Party Analytics

-Analysis of customer behavior, preferences, spending patterns, and engagement with card products.
+Analysis of party behavior, preferences, spending patterns, and engagement with card products.

 ### 4. Risk and Fraud Reports